-6.4 Individual Study Plan
+6.5 Individual Study Plan

-Upon admission, each doctoral student must draw up an individual study plan in conjunction with the advisors.
+Each doctoral student must draw up an individual study plan in conjunction with the advisors within six months.
 The plan should include a realistic estimate of time for course work, thesis work and supervision as well as an introduction to the proposed research field, problem, aim, methodological and theoretical frames, and relevant ethical considerations.
-The individual study plan is subject to continual revision (at least once a year).
+The individual study plan is subject to continual written revision (at least once a year).

-6.5 Examination
+6.6 Examination

 Doctoral students are examined in accordance with the requirements of each individual course syllabus.
-Doctoral or licentiate dissertations are examined in accordance with the Higher Education Ordinance (Ch.6, §§ 40-47) and Karlstad University's current policy document.
+Doctoral or licentiate dissertations are examined in accordance with the Higher Education Ordinance (Ch.6, §§ 33-34) and Karlstad University's current policy document.